• Skip to primary navigation

 • Print the Recipe Card

-• Very Berry Hibiscus Iced Tea
+• Berry Hibiscus Iced Tea Recipe

 Whether you're looking for a delicious sip for relaxing pool-side, or just want to dream of warm summer days while it snows outside, this berry hibiscus iced tea has you covered.
-Hibiscus contains both citrus notes and floral, so pairing it with fresh orange and sweetening it with honey draws out both of those delicious flavors.

 This recipe is easily doubled or tripled (use the tools in my recipe card) for summer parties or backyard entertaining.
 Just make sure you choose a big enough pitcher or container for the larger batches!